 Data needs to be effectively governed in order to fully capitalise on its value.
 Data Governance commonly refers to the below terms in relation to data and information.

-• An Information Domain is a broad category or theme under which UQ information can be identified and managed.
+An Information Domain – a broad category or theme under which University information can be identified and managed.
+See the Information Entity Catalogue for an overview of the information domains at UQ.

 Examples of Information Domains are: Teaching and Learning data, Finance data, Human Resources data etc.